kevin-anadon/bank_saintpatrick/README.md

 The backend at `http://localhost:3001`

 ## Documentation

 Documentation for backend: [doc](https://documenter.getpostman.com/view/16602212/2s9XxyQtPN)

 ## Deployment

-To deploy the front-end on Netlify and the back-end on Railway, follow the respective deployment instructions for each platform.
+To deploy the front-end on Netlify and the back-end on Render, Database(MySQL) on freesqldatabase.com, follow the respective deployment instructions for each platform.

+## Test it

+Note: There is a [text](https://github.com/kevin-anadon/bank_saintpatrick/blob/main/client/lists%20of%20cards(Fictional).txt) with a list of cards to use for testing, also you can check in the database scripts for more details

+**Link to the application: [app](saintpatrickbank.netlify.app), if you are interested in the backend [server](https://saint-patrick-bank-api.onrender.com)**

+## Thanks

 Feel free to contribute to the project or report any issues [here](https://github.com/kevin-anadon/bank_saintpatrick/issues).